 The other six feeding practices, which are encouraging a healthy environment at home, involving a child in food preparation, food restrictions to control a child’s health, monitoring a child’s unhealthy food intake, using food as reward and using food as an emotional regulator showed no associations with dietary intakes or BMI z-scores in this study.
-A meta-analysis study has shown how the associations between these feeding practices with dietary intakes are mixed, with many studies observing similar null associations (55).
+A meta-analysis study has shown how the associations between these feeding practices with dietary intakes are mixed, with many studies observing similar null associations [55].
 This study revealed that the efficacy of some parenting practices might be dependent on the age of the child.
-For example, restrictive guidelines and active guidance on nutrition might be less effective in young children because they are less able to follow rules due to limited self-regulation capabilities(55).
-Furthermore, studies have reported the practice of using food as reward, and food for emotional regulation relating to subsequent development of emotional eating in children (56, 57).
+For example, restrictive guidelines and active guidance on nutrition might be less effective in young children because they are less able to follow rules due to limited self-regulation capabilities[55].
+Furthermore, studies have reported the practice of using food as reward, and food for emotional regulation relating to subsequent development of emotional eating in children [56,57].
 This also suggests that it is possible for some these feeding practices to not have a direct impact on dietary intake in children, but might instead induce emotional eating later on in life.

 Strengths and limitations